 Continuous trophoblastic growth after ectopic pregnancy removal via surgical intervention is known as persistent ectopic pregnancy.
 In the process of preserving the fallopian tubes from the harmful effects of ectopic pregnancy, sometimes one or more than one tissues escape the treatment.
 Being deeply embedded, these tissues then keep growing and generating higher HCG levels.
 Eventually, this often leads to heavy internal bleeding and other such clinical symptoms.
 Which means even if you had a successful ectopic pregnancy removal surgery, it is important to monitor the HCG levels.

 This term in itself is quite explanatory.
-When there is a positive pregnancy test but no sag is found even with a transvaginal ultrasonography, it is known as PUL or pregnancy of unknown location.
-Approximately, 10% women who opt for ultrasound pregnancy at a very early stage of pregnancy, are classified as having PUL.
+When there is a positive pregnancy test, but no sag is found even with transvaginal ultrasonography, it is known as PUL or pregnancy of unknown location.
+Approximately 10% of women who opt for ultrasound pregnancy at a very early stage of pregnancy are classified as having PUL.

 What are the methods of diagnosing ectopic pregnancy?